Dancpaz/SpaceEngineersOS/README.md

 If two tasks are scheduled for/at the same time, the task with higher priority will be scheduled to run first.
 Higher priority tasks are scheduled to run more often than lower priority tasks, so while all tasks will be processed over time--nothing ever stops for long--higher priority tasks will get significantly more processing time.

+## Status
+The OS/Scheduler is unfinished.
+It works, but the edges are very rough.
+Its ability to measure performance requires refinement, and it currently shows a little too much favor to higher priority tasks.
+The code could use some cleanup, and in an effort to adapt to the character limit for Space Engineers programmable blocks, I did not follow normal conventions.
+Things that would ordinarily be properties are fields--yet still named like properties.
+Things that should be read-only are writeable.
+The minifier in MDK can do quite a bit, but keywords and library type names remain unaltered, so many of them are intentionally left out.

 ## Requirements
 * [Visual Studio 2019](https://visualstudio.microsoft.com/vs/older-downloads/) is required to work with this script.
 It will not work properly with any other editor, including newer versions of Visual Studio.
 If and when [MDK](https://github.com/malware-dev/MDK-SE) is updated to support newer versions, that will change.